dnmvisser/ansible_atlassian_confluence/README.md

 This role assumes you want to run a production instance, so **you need a valid license** for this to work.
 See the example playbook on how to configure this.
 You can get free one-month trial licenses, see https://confluence.atlassian.com/display/DOC/Start+your+trial.

 The role installs OpenJDK which is [not officially supported by Atlassian](https://confluence.atlassian.com/confkb/is-openjdk-supported-by-confluence-297667642.html).
-It runs fine, and the `number of problems` isn't pointing to any real problems.
-If you do need support you should get Oracle JDK installed.
+It runs fine, but if you need "support" you should Oracle JDK installed.

 The role uses PostgreSQL, but with some minor adjustments you can also use MySQL.

+Currently written for Ubuntu 16.04 LTS, but with little adjustments it should work on other distros.

 Role Variables
 --------------